plurid/plurid/docs/ENGINE_FEATURE_ROADMAP.md

 # Plurid Engine — Feature Roadmap

+> **Status (2026-07-02):** the delivered control surface is real but consumer adoption is ZERO -
+> as measured 2026-07-02 (applications workspace), none of the 42 de- apps use onReady /
+> onViewpointChange / onPersistContent / storageAdapter / render slots; denote works around them
+> with window globals + setTimeout hacks.
+The adoption path (the hack -> seam replacement map)
+> is `docs/ARCHITECTURE.md` section 12.
+Delivered this round: the plane-content lens
+> `usePluridPlane()` (see the capability-seams note under Notes).
+Architecture reference:
+> `docs/ARCHITECTURE.md`.
+>
 > **Status (2026-06-21):** in progress.
 The A–F hardening pass is complete and green on all gates
 > (`pnpm build` / `pnpm test` / `pnpm check`); see [`ENGINE_AUDIT_AND_ROADMAP.md`](./ENGINE_AUDIT_AND_ROADMAP.md)
 > for what landed.
 This doc plans what the **engine** should add to unlock the Spatial-Notes product.